A platelet count measures the average platelet level in a person’s blood. Overly high or low platelet levels can lead to severe health complications.

 - using birth control pills

-If a person’s platelet count remains high, the following medical conditions may be responsible:
+If a person’s platelet count remains high,

 - Cancer: Lung, stomach, breast, and ovarian cancers, as well as lymphoma, can cause high platelet counts.
 Additional blood testing, imaging scans, or a biopsy can test for cancer.

-- Anemia: People with iron-deficiency or hemolytic anemia may have high platelets.
+- Anemia: People with iron deficiency or hemolytic anemia may have high platelets.
 Further blood testing can detect most forms of anemia.

 - Inflammatory disorders: Diseases that cause an inflammatory immune response, such as rheumatoid arthritis or inflammatory bowel disease (IBD), can increase platelet count.
 A person will have other symptoms in most cases.